marcosbarbosa031/crash-fever-automation/README.md

 # Runing Script

-Open the game on Bluestacks emulator (Te scripts runs better if the emualtor is fullscreen ecause of the proporsion of the ui Elements).
+Open the game on any emulator (The scripts runs better if the emulator is in fullscreen because of UI elements proportions).

 Run the code:

 ```
-python main.py
+python main.py --app_name="Emulator Window Name"
 ```